Ircam-RnD/ircam-js-guidelines/README.md

 3. Provide working examples
     * Create an ```examples``` folder, and users should be able to clone your GitHub repo, start a server in the root directory of the project (```python -m SimpleHTTPServer```) and go to url ```http://0.0.0.0:8000/examples``` to see working examples.
     * For projects published on GitHub, you should consider using the [gh-pages](https://pages.github.com/) to have an online demo directly available.
+    * As an alternative, you can also use (jsfiddle)[https://jsfiddle.net/] (or other similar online tools) to propose your examples.
 4. Write general documentation:
     * Create a ```docs``` folder in the root directory of your project.
     * Write markdown files inside.